KatherLab/LLMAIx/README.md

 ## Citation

-This repository is part of the paper [LLM-AIx: An open source pipeline for Information Extraction from unstructured medical text based on privacy pre-serving Large Language Models](https://doi.org/10.1101/2024.09.02.24312917)
+This repository is part of this publication: [LLM-AIx: An open source pipeline for Information Extraction from unstructured medical text based on privacy pre-serving Large Language Models](https://doi.org/10.1101/2024.09.02.24312917)